How much deposit do I need for a house?

 Whilst deposits sound pretty straightforward, there is often more to them than meets the eye.
-Read our guide to deposits.
+Keep reading to find out everything you need to know about house deposits.

 How much deposit do you need for a house?